NandayDev/NandayTwitchApp/README.md

 - [ ] Currency system
 - [ ] List of users following my stream
   - [ ] Bots should be in a separate list (https://twitchinsights.net/bots)
+- [ ] Possibility to add custom commands with predefined answers from the bot

 ### Other aspects